FailAcademy/learning/adp-london/_projects/01b-node-and-db.md

 - [ ] Contain a login form allowing users to authenticate with email and password
 - [ ] Persist logged in state on page reload
 - [ ] Contain a functioning logout button
+- [ ] Containe protected routes that are only visible to logged-in users
-- [ ] Allow logged-in users to create posts
+- [ ] Allow logged-in users to share new items
-- [ ] Require that new posts contain both a title and a description
+- [ ] Require that new items contain a title, description, tags, and an image
-- [ ] Allow users to optionally supply a URL linking to the content
-- [ ] Allow users to select a post category
-- [ ] Persist new posts and up-votes after page reload
 - [ ] Provide user feedback resulting from invalid input data
 - [ ] Disable the submit button when data in form fields are invalid